Judge blasts Georgia officials’ handling of election system

 State election officials testified that steps were taken to ensure the election management system's safety when it was transferred from Kennesaw State, and that they had acted to remedy vulnerabilities identified in risk assessments.

-During last month's hearing, under questioning by a plaintiffs' attorney, Barnes said, "I feel confident in Georgia's voting system, yes."
+During a hearing last month, under questioning by a plaintiffs' attorney, Barnes said, "I feel confident in Georgia's voting system, yes."

 Comments